 We hope to answer many of your questions in our brochures and in this section.
-Please read the brochure for your tour carefully, and then contact us with any questions.
+Please read the brochure and terms and conditions for your tour carefully, and then contact us with any questions.
 Randy can be reached at firstname.lastname@example.org or at 908.451.0252.

 How do I select a battlefield tour company?
 What sets you apart?